Women's Army Corps: Notable WACs

 In January, 1943, Captain Frances Keegan Marquis became the first to command a women's expeditionary force, the 149th WAAC Post Headquarters Company.
 Serving in General Eisenhower's North African headquarters in Algiers, this group of about 200 women performed secretarial, driving, postal, and other non-combat duties.
 An Army history called this company "one of the most highly qualified WAAC groups ever to reach the field.
 Hand-picked and all-volunteer, almost all members were linguists as well as qualified specialists, and almost all eligible for officer candidate school."

 Louisiana Register of State Lands Ellen Bryan Moore attained the rank of captain in the WACs and once recruited three hundred women at a single appeal to join the force.

 Captain Dovey Johnson Roundtree was among 39 African-American women recruited by Dr. Mary Bethune for the first WAACs officer training class.
 Roundtree was responsible for recruiting African-American women.
 After leaving the Army, she went to Howard University law school and became a prominent civil rights lawyer in Washington, D.C.
 She was also one of the first women ordained in the A.M.E.
 Church.

 In February, 1943 Lieutenant Anna Mac Clarke became, when a Third Officer, the first African-American to lead an all-white WAAC unit.

 Chief Warrant Officer 4 Elizabeth C. Smith USAF (WAC / USAAF 1944–1947, WAF / USAF 1948–1964) was one of the first WAF warrant officers in 1948.

 Chief Warrant Officer 5 Jeanne Y. Pace, was the longest-serving female in the army and the last active duty soldier who was a part of the WAC as of 2011.
 Her final assignment was Bandmaster of the 1st Cavalry Division where she retired after 41 years of service.
 She is also a recipient of the Daughters of the American Revolution Margaret Cochran Corbin Award which was established to pay tribute to women in all branches of the military for their extraordinary service with previous recipients including Major Tammy Duckworth, Major General Gale Pollock, and Lt General Patricia Horoho.

 Elizabeth "Tex" Williams was a military photographer.
 She was one of the few women photographers that photographed all aspects of the military.

-Mattie Pinnette served as personal secretary to President Dwight D. Eisenhower.
+Mattie Pinette served as personal secretary to President Dwight D. Eisenhower.